crglewis/LibraryApp/docs/README.md

-# Library App - Full Stack Book Management System
+# Library App - Book Management System

-A complete full-stack web application for managing a library book inventory system with Angular frontend and .NET 10 backend.
+A complete web application for managing a library book inventory system with Angular frontend and .NET 10 backend.

 ## 📋 Overview